IdkDwij/Termithon/README.md

 It's the necessary tools needed to compile PyPrompt to a ```.pyc``` format. (_You may need to re-compile for different computers.
 Else it won't work..._)

 I will upload it soon.
 Check this document regularly...
-I might just put it HERE: "LINK_NON_EXISTENT"
+I might just put it HERE: Download [PyDevKit](https://drive.google.com/file/d/1TtT72DXU6JIxWEfVa3aCU3BXcDBVyjmb/view?usp=sharing)

+You may need to delete the compiled version i pre made.
+It might not work.
+Run ```compilePrompt.py``` or whatever its called and it will compile the necessary files needed.

 ## Features: